2016 Chicago Real Estate Market Report and 2017 Outlook

 Millennial home buyers have entered the housing market in a big way.
 As of 2015, Millennials surpassed Baby Boomers as the largest generational group in America, and they now make up the largest group of home buyers.
 As a new real estate agent, marketing to Millennials should be among your top priorities.
 You’ll want to begin building marketing campaigns that are specifically targeted toward this powerful group.

 Sometimes labeled as “Generation Y,” Millennials are people born between the early 1980s and the early 2000s.
 They were projected to surpass 75.3 million people as a group in 2015, according to Pew Research Center.
-With the core group of Millennials between 18 to 34 years old, they are now within age ranges where they are most likely to need a place to either lease or purchase.
+With the core group of Millennials between 18 to 34 years old, they are now within the age range where they are most likely to need a place to either lease or purchase.
 Many of them (or at least those who can afford to do so) are beginning to buy their first homes and invest in real estate for the first time.

-How to connect with Millennial real estate prospects
+How to Connect with Millennial Real Estate Prospects

 Millennials love their technology.
 They grew up with high-tech gadgets, desktop computers, and smart devices.
 When marketing to Millennials, know that they are more likely to respond to online marketing and communication efforts as opposed to newspaper ads, flyers, and postcards.
 Although you may have a physical office at your brokerage firm or at home, don’t forget to take advantage of an online virtual office, too.
 This will allow you to interact with prospective Millennial home buyers online—whether through social media, email, Skype, text alerts, or other means.

 Some of the most effective options for targeting Millennial home buyers (and others) are shareable blog posts and short videos posted on YouTube and Vine.
-Many agents today are writing their own blogs and posting videos from their smartphones onto social media sites that can be seen worldwide.
+Many agents today are writing their own blogs and posting videos from their smartphones on social media sites that can be seen worldwide.
 As more people “Like” their video tours of home listings or share them on Facebook, Twitter, LinkedIn, Pinterest, Google Plus, Tumblr, or Instagram, the potential growth rate of viewers is almost limitless.

 Tech-savvy Millennials also tend to have very short attention spans.
 The famous AICDC (Attention, Interest, Conviction, Desire, and Close) sales technique—first developed by the Dale Carnegie Professional Sales Course several decades ago—still applies when marketing to Millennials.
 Try using the following AICDC sales strategy on Millennial real estate prospects, keeping in mind that the very first step may be the most important.